13. Graphics#

 grid_kde(tips, values="tip", x="smoker", y="time", hue="sex")

-We have already seen a chart generated by boxplot in Figure 5.1.
-Tinkering with it will give us some robust practice, which in turn shall make us perfect.
+We have already seen a chart generated by the boxplot function in Figure 5.1.
+Tinkering with it will give us robust practice, which in turn shall make us perfect.

 Modify the code generating Figure 5.1 so that: